christianityorigins/website/blog/_posts/2016-05-01-cosmotheism-handbook.md

 https://en.metapedia.org/wiki/Cosmotheism <a href="https://en.metapedia.org/wiki/Cosmotheism" target="_blank">[link]</a> \
 https://en.metapedia.org/wiki/Category:Cosmotheist_lectures <a href="https://en.metapedia.org/wiki/Category:Cosmotheist_lectures" target="_blank">[link]</a>

 2 Many modern secular Pagans (1) are inspired by Carl Jung who combined psychoanalysis with Paganism.
-Jungian philosophy applies to cosmotheism as the universe becomes an expression of the collective unconscious (2) with archetypes (3) manifesting as symbolic or divine personifications/symbolic representations within it.
+Jungian philosophy applies to cosmotheism as the universe becomes an expression of the collective unconscious (a shared reservoir of human experience inherited across generations, analogous to Cosmotheism’s view of a universal consciousness) (2) with archetypes (3) manifesting as symbolic or divine personifications/symbolic representations within it.
 To to these Pagans, rituals are ways of inducing 'active imagination' (4) or a part of the process of 'individuation' (5).

 Footnotes